Provence Alpes Côte d'Azur Region origins

 The colours of Provence

-It is a bit cliché, however, Provence immediately evokes images of sun-drenched landscapes of lavender, sunflower and rose fields and olives groves spreading as far as the eye can see.
+It is a bit cliché, however, it immediately evokes images of sun-drenched landscapes of lavender, sunflower and rose fields and olives groves spreading as far as the eye can see.

 Then come the singing cicadas and nectar gathering bees, the picturesque villages and mas (farmhouses).